kelson8/KelsonCraft-Website/README.md

 **Adding videos**

-To add videos for the `src/app/video-player/[videoId]/page.tsx`, add them into the `videos` folder in the root of this repo.
+To add videos for the `src/pages/[...videos].astro`, add them into the `public/videos` folder in the root of this repo.

-**Generating prisma schema**

-This below is required for the website to run now.

-To generate the prisma schema, run this command.
-* pnpm run generate:prisma-db

-To migrate the db (Sets up the sqlite DB)
-* pnpm dlx prisma migrate dev

 ## Guides
 Here is a good video guide for Astro